Prajankrish/Prajankrish/README.md

-Hi there 👋
+Hey there 👋

-I’m Prajan, an aspiring AI & Machine Learning Engineer and Data Scientist who enjoys building intelligent systems, AI agents, and automation-driven solutions.
-I focus on learning by building real-world projects and exploring emerging technologies in AI.
+I’m Prajan, an aspiring AI & Machine Learning Engineer and Data Scientist.

-🚀 Featured Project

-QORE — Quantum Machine Learning Platform
-A research-focused platform exploring the intersection of quantum computing and machine learning, experimenting with hybrid quantum–classical approaches for future-ready AI systems.

-🔭 I’m currently working on
+I like building things that think, learn, and automate — from machine learning models and AI agents to data-driven systems that solve real problems.

+One project I’m particularly proud of is** QORE, a quantum machine learning platform** where I explore how quantum concepts can enhance modern ML workflows.

+Most of my learning happens by building, breaking, and rebuilding — working with real data, real constraints, and real ideas.

+**What I usually work on**

+‣ Machine learning & data science
-AI agents and LLM-based systems
+‣ AI agents and LLM-based systems
-Automation workflows using AI
+‣ Automation and intelligent workflows
-Machine learning and data science projects
+‣ Experimental and research-driven projects
-Expanding QORE with advanced experiments

-🌱 I’m currently learning

-Advanced machine learning techniques
-LLM architectures and agent frameworks
-Quantum machine learning fundamentals
-Scalable AI system design

-🛠️ Tech Stack
+**Tools I’m comfortable with**

-Languages: Python, SQL
+‣ Python, SQL
-ML / AI: Scikit-learn, TensorFlow, PyTorch
+‣ Scikit-learn, TensorFlow, PyTorch
-Data: Pandas, NumPy, Matplotlib
+‣ Pandas, NumPy, Matplotlib
-AI Agents & Automation: LLMs, agent frameworks, workflow automation
-Tools: Git, GitHub, Jupyter, APIs
+‣ Git, GitHub, Jupyter, n8n

-💬 Ask me about

-Machine learning & data science
-AI agents and automation
-Experimental AI projects
-Quantum machine learning (QORE)

-⚡ Fun fact

-I enjoy exploring future-focused AI ideas — from autonomous agents to quantum-enhanced machine learning.
+**Outside the code**

+‣ Curious about future AI systems
+‣ Enjoy exploring complex ideas
+‣ Always learning, always building